School Immunization Survey Data

 Typically survey results for the current school year will not be available until the summer or fall of the next school year.

-The percentage of kindergarten students with a religious exemption increased 0.2% compared with the previous year to 2.0%.
-The percentage of kindergarten students with a religious exemption has increased 0.6% since 2012-2013.
-The percentage of kindergarten students with a medical exemption were unchanged since 2012-2013 at 0.3%.
+The percentage of kindergarten students with a religious exemption remained unchanged in the final dataset, increasing by 25% compared with the previous year, from 2.0% to 2.5%.
+The percentage of kindergarten students with a religious exemption has increased 1.1% since 2012-2013.
+The percentage of kindergarten students with a medical exemption remains fairly constant, at 0.2% in 2018-2019, compared with 0.3% during previous years.

 Statewide Summary Statistics includes summary immunization information for kindergarten, seventh grade, and influenza vaccine for preschool.